nmiculinic/wg-cni/README.md

 Install wireguard and sets it up as CNI for kubernetes.

+It has integration with [wg-operator](https://github.com/KrakenSystems/wg-operator) for generating it's custom resource manifest.

+See `defaults/main.yml` for all variable and their meaning.

 Requirements
 ------------

-Installed CNI plugins on the target host.
+Installed CNI plugins on the target host if you're using it as CNI plugin for k8s

 Role Variables
 --------------

 See defaults/main.yml for documented variables description

 All hosts should be in `wireguard` group.

-If fact `wg_public_ip` is set the node shall also act as endpoint for all others.
+`wg_public_ip` is set for all the server nodes, that's how the server is marked as such

 Dependencies
 ------------